PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 class="math inline">±</span> 795.48</td>
 </tr>
 </tbody>
-  <caption><p style="font-family: 'Times New Roman', Times, serif;"><b>Table 1:</b> The performance of OmniSafe, which was evaluated in relation to published baselines within the Safety-Gymnasium MuJoCo Velocity environments.
+  <caption><p style="font-family: 'Times New Roman', Times, serif;"><b>Table 1:</b> The performance of OmniSafe, which was evaluated in relation to published baselines within the Safety-Gymnasium environments.
 Experimental outcomes, comprising mean and standard deviation, were derived from 10 assessment iterations encompassing multiple random seeds.
 A noteworthy distinction lies in the fact that Stable-Baselines3 employs distinct parameters tailored to each environment, while OmniSafe maintains a consistent parameter set across all environments.</p></caption>
 </table>

 ### Safe Reinforcement Learning Algorithms